oracle-livelabs/database/patch-me-if-you-can/lab3-db19-18-checks/lab3-source-checks.md

 ### Step 1: Set the Source Database Environment

-Switch to the other tab titled "19.18.0 Source Home" and set the environment.
+Switch to the other tab titled "19.18.0 Home" and set the environment.
   ```
     <copy>
     . cdb2